kheller18/data-structures-algorithms/questions/AWS.md

        ![cloudwatch configure](../images/aws/cloudwatch_configure.png)

 155. What are the common types of AMI designs?
-     + There are many types of AMIs, but some of the common AMIs are:
        + Fully Baked AMI
        + Just Enough Baked AMI (JeOS AMI)
        + Hybrid AMI